 So, to get a green bullet for keyphrase density, you’re looking to score a keyphrase density of between 0.5% and 2.5%.
 But what counts as a mention of your focus keyphrase?
 All the words that make up your focus keyphrase need to be found within one sentence.
 If you have mentioned your full focus keyphrase but spread over two sentences, that doesn’t count towards your keyphrase density score.
 So if your score is lower or higher than you’d expected, this is something to look out for.

 Also, using synonyms is great way to avoid repetitiveness.
 Synonyms do not count towards your keyphrase density score, as that exclusively looks at the use of your actual focus keyphrase.
 If you’ve used synonyms and are worried it might be too much, here’s a tip!
-Have a look at the keyphrase distribution check in QuixRank.
+Have a look at the keyphrase length check in QuixRank.
 That highlights your focus keywords and its synonyms throughout the text, if you’ve entered synonyms that is.
 By looking at the highlighted phrases you can determine for yourself whether your keyphrase (in any form) is mentioned enough throughout the whole text.
 A good check to see whether you stay on topic until the end!

 Why do I score red or orange on the keyphrase density check?